SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

 ## 1st scenario - Creation of a Business Partner in the SAP S/4HANA Cloud Backend

-A new Business Partner is created in the SAP S/4HANA system.
+A new Business Partner is to be created in the SAP S/4HANA system by following below steps:

+- Navigate to Business Partner Master
+- Select Manage business partner Master Data
+- Click on Create

 For it to be shown in the app, the Business Partner must be located in the US and have role *FLCU01* assigned.

 On top, the following properties of the business partner should be filled as well: